 Trial glass recycling scheme in Northumberland is extended by two years

-County councillors have extended a trial into a major overhaul of recycling and bin collections.

-Earlier this year, the local authority praised the success of a pilot pick-up scheme for glass, which involved 4,000 households at select locations.
+Earlier this year, Northumberland County Council praised the success of a pilot pick-up scheme for glass, which involved 4,000 households at select locations.

 The four trial areas covered Morpeth, Bedlington, Hexham and Alnwick with Lesbury, with each one comprising approximately 1,000 households.